 19) See and Do More

 If you're looking to tick those countries off your bucket list, then volunteering is a great way to see a country from the inside and actually get to grips with that place.
 By the time you've volunteered within a couple of communities you'll be clocking up the volunteer hours in no time!
+The best thing is that everybody can make a difference.

 20) Prepare for your life to change!